taystantim/Correlation_vs_causation_presentation/README.md

 ## Overview

-This lecture explores how seemingly strong patterns in data can be misleading even when they appear statistically valid.

-Through real-world examples and intuitive explanations, it highlights common pitfalls in data analysis and demonstrates how statisticians approach these challenges to produce more reliable insights.
+This project explores common pitfalls in data analysis and how misleading insights can arise when correlation is mistaken for causation.

+Through a series of examples and case studies, this project demonstrates how strong statistical relationships can appear convincing but fail to represent real-world truth.

+The goal is to highlight the importance of critical thinking, data validation, and understanding how data is generated when drawing conclusions.

+## Key Concepts Explored

+### Anscombe’s Quartet

+Even when datasets share identical statistical summaries—such as the same mean, variance, correlation, and regression line, they can have completely different underlying structures.

+As shown in this example, relying only on summary statistics can hide important patterns in the data.

-### Spurious Correlations:
+### Spurious Correlations
 When variables appear related but have no causal connection

 ### Simpson's Paradox: